harryho/blog-hugo/content/cloud/aws-note-03-vpc-3.md

 A VPC peering connection is a networking connection between two VPCs that enables you to route traffic between them privately.
 Instances in either VPC can communicate with each other as if they are within the same network.
 You can create a VPC peering connection between your own VPCs, with a VPC in another AWS account, or with a VPC in a different AWS Region.

 AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor an AWS Site-to-Site VPN connection, and does not rely on a separate piece of physical hardware.
 There is no single point of failure for communication or a bandwidth bottleneck.

-### Direct Connect

-AWS Direct Connect is a cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
-Using AWS Direct Connect, you can establish private connectivity between AWS and your datacenter, office, or colocation environment, which in many cases can reduce your network costs, increase bandwidth throughput, and provide a more consistent network experience than Internet-based connections.

-Using industry standard 802.1q VLANs, this dedicated connection can be partitioned into multiple virtual interfaces.
-This allows you to use the same connection to access public resources such as objects stored in Amazon S3 using public IP address space, and private resources such as Amazon EC2 instances running within an Amazon Virtual Private Cloud (VPC) using private IP space, while maintaining network separation between the public and private environments.
-Virtual interfaces can be reconfigured at any time to meet your changing needs.

-### Transit Gateway

-AWS Transit Gateway is a service that enables customers to connect their Amazon Virtual Private Clouds (VPCs) and their on-premises networks to a single gateway.

-With AWS Transit Gateway, you only have to create and manage a single connection from the central gateway in to each Amazon VPC, on-premises data center, or remote office across your network.
-Transit Gateway acts as a hub that controls how traffic is routed among all the connected networks which act like spokes.
-This hub and spoke model significantly simplifies management and reduces operational costs because each network only has to connect to the Transit Gateway and not to every other network.
-Any new VPC is simply connected to the Transit Gateway and is then automatically available to every other network that is connected to the Transit Gateway.
-This ease of connectivity makes it easy to scale your network as you grow.